 The program is designed to test the skills of editors working within Canada.
 While many of the standards underlying the exams are common to editorial practices in other countries, the exams do require some familiarity with Canadian practices, resources and issues.

 Two exams are normally offered in cities across Canada every November.
-As of 2018, we have offered remote testing at a site that's convenient for you, subject to certain conditions, and in 2021, we are working on a method for candidates to write the exam on their own computers at home, using our remote proctoring service.
-Please keep checking the Professional Certification page for updates.
+As of 2018, we have offered remote testing at a site that's convenient for you, subject to certain conditions, and in 2022, we plan to allow candidates to write the exam on their own computers at home -- details to come.
+Please review the Remote Locations section of the website for details.

 Although professional certification is open to both members and non-members of Editors Canada, members pay lower exam fees.